 Road Trip Oregon

 Road Trip Oregon has an eclectic collection of modern Volkswagen Eurovan campers and Land Rovers that are each artfully designed and kitted out, but if you want a van with a bathroom, a shower with hot water, and AC, one of its Mercedes Sprinters is the way to go.
 The Sprinters have solar panels on the roof that keep the 12v house battery charged, a 30-gallon freshwater tank, an entertainment center with a TV and DVD player, blackout shades, and an electric awning that creates a shady outside patio.
 Home really is wherever you park it.
-Mercedes Sprinters from $200 per night.
+Volkswagen Eurovan Camperas from $150 per night.

 Vintage Surfari Wagons